The Maestro’s Handshake

 Apalach is Old Florida.
 Spanish moss and air sticky-thick, like toasted honey.
 Weathered captains with rickety skiffs.
 Queen Anne homes with wraparound porches.
 A cemetery with gnarled trees, washed-out tombstones, and ghost walks.
 Apalachicola has one flashing yellow light.
 One biscuit shop.
 One soda fountain counter.
 One very small Piggly Wiggly.

-Over the years, I’ve often visited Apalachicola’s Trinity Episcopal Church.
+Numerous summers, I’ve made my way to Apalachicola’s Trinity Episcopal Church.
 Erected in 1838, carpenters constructed the white Greek Revival in White Plains, New York, then sailed the pieces around the tip of Florida and all the way back up to the panhandle where they jigsawed everything back together.
 Trinity is the state’s second oldest active church.
 Worshipers have been sitting on and kneeling at these same creaky, gorgeous pews for two centuries.

 After service every Sunday, there’s a social hour with sweets and coffee.
 At the passing of the peace, they do it like they mean it.
 Folks linger and chat.
 A few look around to catch the eyes of a friend across the room, offering a neighborly nod or the peace symbol.
 Announcements cover the upcoming bingo night (no charge) with great prizes (art from a parishioner’s daughter and gift certificates to the local grill) and the fabulous response to the school backpack drive (“we’re small but mighty”).
 If you wanted to feel like an outsider here, you’d have to go after it on purpose.